matrix-org/matrix-spec/content/appendices.md

 human-readable.
 They are intended to be treated as fully opaque strings by clients.

+The localpart of a room ID (`opaque_id` above) may contain any valid unicode codepoints except `:`, but it is recommended to only include ASCII letters and digits when generating them.

 #### Room Aliases

 A room may have zero or more aliases.
 A room alias has the format: